 Few tourists find the Disney-version of Hisor appealing.
 Most people are looking for something more ancient-looking.
 But locals love it.
 Sunday is the best day to go as you will find numerous wedding parties taking pictures here.
 Expect lots of souvenir sellers and a theme park outside.

 The 2 madrassas will hold interest only for those who haven’t been to Uzbekistan yet or who live in Dushanbe.
 If you care to push a bit further: the centre of Hisor has a 16th-century Sufi mausoleum and the remains of a bath house and caravanserai pointing to Hisor’s trading past.

 The bazaar is good in Hisor, it is lively and colourful, and attentive foodies are sure to find some unknown ingredients.

 It’s rare to find a healthy dish on a bazaar in Central Asia, so seek out the chalob man.
-Chalob is a dish from Samarkand that combines yoghurt with spring herbs, and can be surprisingly spicy depending on the radishes.
+Chalob is a regional dish that combines yoghurt with spring herbs, and can be surprisingly spicy depending on the radishes.